 To see how your designs will look on mockups, click the button below, pick a template, and upload your file to it.
 Check out this article for a more detailed tutorial.

 Sign up to Design Platforms

 Make sure to have your presence on design platforms like Behance, Dribbble, Deviant Art, and others, as well as freelancing platforms like Fiverr, Freelancer, and Upwork.
 This will give you more exposure to potential clients.

 There’s no necessity to be on all of them.
 Just find the ones you’re more comfortable with and focus your efforts on promoting your freelance design services on those few platforms.
 And, of course, make sure to refine your portfolio beforehand.

 The needs of each client are different, which means the same approach will not work for everyone.
-Before you start working on your client’s project, take time to understand their brand, their target audience, and the purpose of the project you’re going to work on.
+Before you start working on your client’s project, take time to understand their brand, their project budget, their target audience, and the purpose of the project you’re going to work on.

 A personalized approach can become one of your main strengths as a graphic designer and keep satisfied clients coming back.
 After all, you’re already familiar with their brand and target customers, which takes one time-consuming step off their list.

 New customers are much costlier to acquire than existing ones are to keep.
 Thus, having a significant percentage of returning clients is something to aim at as a freelancer.
 This will ensure a certain amount of work stability and save a good portion of your marketing budget.